mikeizbicki/chajda/README.md

 # Limitations

-Dedicated full text search engines like ElasticSearch/Lucene/Solr/Groonga currently provide a number of features that pspacy does not.
+Dedicated full text search engines like ElasticSearch/Lucene/Solr/Groonga currently provide a number of features that chajda does not.